 March 18, 2019

-About the Client: We are a hospital department at UMC Utrecht and have been around since at least 1970.
-We started out as an Private Centre for genetic testing, in 1999 were integrated into the Academic setting of the UMC Utrecht compound in the Netherlands.
+We are a hospital department of UMC Utrecht and have been around since at least 1970.
+We started out as a Private Centre for genetic testing and in 1999 we were integrated in the Academic setting of the UMC Utrecht.

 - Past circumstances or before the integration of ASI systems, our facility had the following diagnostic solutions and we were able to produce the following output per week/ month: